The choice of the raw ingredients used to compose our feeds is above all based on QUALITY and FOOD SAFETY.

 Characteristics of soya beans used

-We used French grown, non–genetically modified soya-beans (guaranteed to 99.1 %) They are processed in a factory located in western France and are thematically treated using a patented process, bean by bean.
+We used European grown, non–genetically modified soya-beans (<0.9 %) They are processed in a factory located in western France and are thematically treated using a patented process, bean by bean.

 Skimmed milk powder